 The best practice is still the same as it was when paper bound memorandums were distributed.
 Be careful who you share your data with and get those parties to sign a confidentiality agreement or non-disclosure agreement.

-Make accessing the data as easy as possible for your potential investors by using a virtual data room that includes user login, SSL encryption, and a secure site but allows downloading and saving to facilitate and make it easier to review the documents by those third parties that have executed confidentiality agreements.
+Make accessing the data as easy as possible for your potential investors by using a VDR that includes user login, SSL encryption, and a secure site but allows downloading and saving to facilitate and make it easier to review the documents by those third parties that have executed confidentiality agreements.